 Regardless of the type of vacation we choose or can afford, as Westerners we often have the habit of thinking we know best, that our ways of doing things and our focus on being on time are universal.
 We learn little traveling this way.
 Travelers who instead develop the habit of asking questions, being open minded, curious and respectful find it’s reciprocated and their vacation is enriched.

-So we've re-launched our site, and have renewed our efforts to popularise responsible tourism.
 We recognise the role tourism can play in fostering understanding between people of different cultures and backgrounds.
 We are upping our game and so too must everyone who believes in a tolerant world when every stranger is a potential friend and ally.